 Bonus tip: Make sure you have automated emails in place whenever customers subscribe to your newsletter or make a purchase.

 If your ecommerce platform doesn’t offer automated abandoned cart emails, look into Klaviyo.

 With its intuitive design and powerful automation features, you can use Klaviyo to automate abandoned cart emails with ease.

-You can also build A/B testing into your abandoned checkouts so you can optimize your processes without combing through endless data.
+You can also build A/B testing into your abandoned checkouts to optimize your processes without combing through endless data.
 Genius, right?

-With Smile.io, you can automatically track and reward customers for:
+With Smile.io, you can automatically track and reward customers for the following:

 - Referring friends

 - Liking you on social media

 Simple purchase orders apps from Shopify for purchase order automation